fugashy/ankihelper/README.md

 # ankihelper

-Command tool to support deck creation for learning application anki.
+A command-line tool for the learning application, Anki.

+It is specialized for learning English.

 ## How to install